 Jeffrey Metcalfe

-Littorally Speaking is a collection of my fieldnotes from the sacred edge.
+Littorally Speaking is a collection of my fieldnotes from that edge.
 In a time of great ecological and institutional unraveling, these reflections endeavour to explore the question “how then shall we live?”

 Beyond These Shores

-Below I have gathered some of my reflections published beyond Littorally Speaking.
+Below I have gathered some of my reflections published elsewhere.
 Here you’ll find essays, reflections, and interviews that have appeared in other publications, engaging with the intersections of faith, culture, and place.

 Reflections on ethics in The Anglican Journal